1 / 10

 The Renault Clio comes up against the biggest hitters in the small hatch market in the shapes of the Volkswagen Polo, Vauxhall Corsa and Ford Fiesta.
 All three of these cars offer excellent comfort, roomy interiors and a good selection of engines.

 Other strong contenders in this class for your attention are the SEAT Ibiza, Skoda Fabia, Toyota Yaris and Peugeot 208.
-The Peugeot offers an electric version, as does the Vauxhall Corsa.
-Honda’s Jazz comes with hybrid power as standard or you could take the Honda-e if you want to go fully battery-powered.
+The Peugeot offers an electric version and there's the Vauxhall Corsa-e.
+Honda’s Jazz comes with hybrid power as standard or you could take the Honda e if you want to go fully battery-powered.

 Quality and finish